‘A learning style is a student’s consistent way of responding to and using stimuli in the context of

 Use the glossary to target Learning, Training and Performance definitions.
 Select the initial letters and scroll down the listing.
 Each has a number of definitions relating to aspects of these three topics.

 ‘Resources for a model of learning styles generally referred to as the Felder-Silverman model’.
-Also has an Index of Learning Styles including an online Questionnaire.
+Also has an Index of Learning Styles including an online Index of Learning Styles Questionnaire.

 ‘What are Learning Styles ?; Caution !; Why Are They So Popular ?; Now What ?’.
 You may also be interested in the range of other teaching guides listed on the right.

-A 2009 article by a group of American professors looking at learning styles as indicated in the Summary on the initial page of the actual document.
+A 2009 article by a group of American professors looking at learning styles as indicated in the Summary on the initial page of the document.
+PDF download available.

 ‘Learning styles have become more popular in recent years due to ADHD and the Multiple Intelligences theory of Howard Gardner.
 Many researchers question the validity of the concept and others insist on its importance.
 The research is ambiguous, with some studies showing no significant differences and others the contrary’.
 Extensive listing of links.

 Use the Index Menu on the left to access specific information related to particular aspects.
 You can also access a range of information about many aspects related to Learning using the links on the Learning, Training, and Development Theories and Concepts page.

 Learning Styles Resource Site

 ‘This site is intended to provide a resource to teachers, students, parents and educators in the area of learning styles.
 The site offers some information and comparison related to many of the leading theories and inventories, in addition to resource and research links’.